JJHick95/neural_networks_p1-chi-sea-dsc/README.md

 [source](https://www.javatpoint.com/tensorflow-mnist-dataset-in-cnn)

-To do so, we use an activation function called Softmax.
-The Softmax activation function has as a neuron devoted to every possible outcome.
+To do so, we use an activation function called softmax.
+The softmax activation function has as a neuron devoted to every possible outcome.
 In our present example, the softmax has 10 neurons, 1 for each number between 0 and 9.

 Each neuron in the last hidden layer passes a signal to every neuron in the Softmax output layer, which then outputs a probability between 0 and 1 using the formula below: